-As Resident Fellow in Islamic Law in the Abdallah S. Kamel Center for the Study of Islamic Law and Civilization at Yale Law School and an editor of SHARIAsource at Harvard Law School, Emily is currently working on a manuscript and a number of articles on Islamic law grounded in Islamic legal anthropology.
-Her other current research projects and publications touch upon the following fields: Iranian film; Sufism; Yemen & Ethiopia connections; Late Egyptian literature; gender performance; Modern South Arabian languages in Oman & Yemen; archaeology (Turkmenistan, Sudan, & Egypt); Mongolian shamanism; disability studies; post-exoticism.
+As a newly appointed Associate Professor and an editor of SHARIAsource at Harvard Law School, Emily is currently working on a manuscript and a number of articles on Islamic law grounded in Islamic legal anthropology.
+Her other current research projects and publications touch upon the following fields: Iranian film; Sufism; Yemen & Ethiopia connections; Late Egyptian literature; gender performance; archaeology (Turkmenistan, Sudan, & Egypt); Mongolian shamanism; disability studies; post-exoticism.

 As the Whittlesey Chair of History and Archaeology at the American University of Beirut, Emily conducted archaeological field-work in Sudan and Turkmenistan.
 Previously, as the Chief Epigrapher of the Brown University-Cairo University Epigraphic Survey at the Great Pyramids of Giza in Egypt, she directed epigraphic work for seven years at the most famous ancient site in the world.
-Next summer, she will be returning to Mongolia, where she surveyed archaeological sites this past June.
+This summer, she returned to Mongolia to conduct field-research on religion.

 Not content to contain her teaching to the rigid confines of a university classroom, she has also taught students outside of “official” educational spaces in the U.S. and Middle East — such as Syrian refugees, young cancer patients in Beirut, at-risk Providence youth, and developmentally disabled adults in Rhode Island.

 • “Geographies of Disability in the Writings of Rimbaud: Mapping Colonialism and ￼Disablement in Yemen and Ethiopia,” Connecting the Dots in a Glocalized World, Sultan Qaboos University, 2016.